fieldtrip/website/development/realtime/arduino.md

 1.  arduino1: read data from a gravity sensor, write to bluetooth just like ModEEG
 2.  laptop computer runs the FieldTrip buffer, the modeeg2ft application, and the [viewer](/development/realtime/viewer) application for the visualization of the 3 sensor channels
 3.  arduino2: connects to the network, read data from FieldTrip buffer, write to RFM12b
-4.  arduino3: read data from RFM12b, blink leds
+4.  arduino3: read data from RFM12b, blink LEDs

 Other laptop computers and a Raspberry Pi were connected simultaneously to show (using the [viewer](/development/realtime/viewer) realtime visualization) that the FieldTrip realtime EEG interface runs on various operating systems (Windows, Linux, OS X) and on various hardware architectures (Intel, PPC, ARM).